Frequently Asked Questions

 Are there good day hikes from the chalet?

 Yes.
-Hiking is the principle activity at the chalets and you will find several excellent trails to explore.
+Hiking is one of the principal activities at the chalets and you will find several excellent trails at each to explore.
+Maps and guidebooks are available at each chalet and our staff can answer any question you have, or suggest options for all ability levels.

 Are children allowed at the chalet?